-Bank loans and overdrafts have been reclassified as due within one year as a result of the project being in technical default at the balance sheet date.
-For further detail see note 3b.
+Bank loans and overdrafts have been classified as due within one year in 2019 as a result of the project being in technical default.
+A waiver was signed on 5 June 2019, ending the period of technical default.
+Bank loans and overdrafts have subsequently been reclassified as partly due within more than one year.
+For further detail see directors' report.